Budget Caps

 Prerequisite: cost tracking must be enabled

 Budget enforcement (monthlyCapUsd, alertThresholdPercent, atCapAction) requires the rack-level cost accumulator.
-Without it, no spend is computed — caps and alerts persist as config but never trip.
-Enable on AWS racks:
+Without it, no spend is computed, so caps and alerts persist as config but never trip.
+Enable it on AWS racks:

 $ convox rack params set cost_tracking_enable=true